j-fischer/js-mock/README.md

 - Added JsMock.mockGlobal() which allows for replacing global variables or a child property of a global variable
 - Added Mock.expect() in order to match the API of GlobalMock object.
 This allows to switch from a global mock to non-global version without having to change the expectations
 - Added JsMock.watch() as the better alternative for JsMock.monitorMocks().
 JsMock.monitorMocks() is now an alias for JsMock.watch() and has been deprecated
+- Added JsMock.assertWatched() as the better alternative for JsMock.assertIfSatiesfied().
+JsMock.assertIfSatisfied() is now an alias for JsMock.assertWatched() and has been deprecated

 ### 0.8.0